-It’s helpful if someone moderates the discussion to be sure there’s no personal criticism of each other’s ideas, just sharing thoughts.
-Sometimes the boss should not moderate.
+It is helpful if someone moderates the discussion to be sure there is no personal criticism of each other’s ideas, just sharing thoughts.
+Sometimes the supervisor should not moderate.
 It might go better with an outsider.

 “You will find men who want to be carried on the shoulders of others, who think that the world owes them a living.
-They don’t seem to see that we must all lift together and pull together.”
+They do not seem to see that we must all lift together and pull together.”